putera-ilham/Quiz-Game/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This python project allows user to order a coffee, find out the balance that was returned and the remaining ingredients left in the coffee maker machine.
+This python project allows user to deploy a quiz game of True or False for other users to test their knowledge on specific themes or topics.
- `putera-ilham`, `Coffee-Maker`.
+ `putera-ilham`, `Quiz-Game`.
  <!-- `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license`-->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>